vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/linear_algebra.md

 Sometimes, the number of unknowns may not match the number of equations, in which case the problem is under- or overdetermined.
 Obtaining solutions to problems like this can be done using a pseudoinverse.

-One simple illustation may be when we wish to solve the following, where there is not enough information to obtain a unique solution for both variables:
+This simple illustation is a case where there is not enough information to obtain a unique solution for both variables:

 $$
 a + 2b = 5